zomux/deepy-draw/README.md

 # Another implementation of DRAW with deepy framework

+### Note

-### Core parts in the implementation are copied from https://github.com/jbornschein/draw
+Core components in the implementation are copied from https://github.com/jbornschein/draw

+### Tricky parts in the model

 - Differential filter functions that can zoom in and zoom out an image to get a glimpse
 - Q Sampler